Sindhi clothing: Traditional Sindhi Salwars (Suthan, Kancha)

 The Sindhi shalwar however, was not universally adopted in the region, where it was limited to Mansura.
 In time too, Arab rule which introduced the Iraqi dress, ended in the 11th century.
 Accordingly, the traditional Sindhi shalwar qamees.

 It is not until the migration of people from Balochistan beginning during the 15th century C.E. and picking up pace during the 18th century C.E. that the use of the shalwar in Sindh was introduced on a wide level.
 However, the Sindhi shalwar, as the earlier version worn in Mansura, is not as wide and loose as the Balochi shalwar, which is very wide and loose.

 A suthan is traditionally tight fitting below the knees or around the ankles whereas any style of shalwar is loosely gathered at the ankles and does not tighten towards the lower parts of the legs.

+Some Sindhi men especially Sindhi Hindus also wore tight pyjamas, these were also worn by some Sindhi women as well under skirts.

 Although it was not customary for women to wear the suthan during the early 19th century, men were seen wearing the traditional pantaloon style Sindhi shalwar/suthan during this period.
 However, the suthan was not universally adopted by members of all religions to begin with, but in 1872 it was noted that the use had spread to a wider audience.